-Hepatitis A: Hepatitis A Virus (HAV) is a cytopathic, non-enveloped, single-stranded RNA virus with 4 genotypes characterized in humans.
-HAV infections are seen worldwide with greater prevalence in developing countries and low-income regions (174).
-It is transmitted primarily by the fecal-oral route in contaminated food or water, with an incubation period of 15-50 days.
-(175, 176).
-Patients with HAV infection usually present with one of the following clinical patterns: 1.) asymptomatic without jaundice; 2.) symptomatic with jaundice and self-limiting course; 3.) prolonged cholestatic pattern; 4.) relapsing pattern and 5.)
-ALF, occurring in less than 1% of patients with acute HAV infection (177, 178).
-HAV infection is the most common cause of PALF in Asia, parts of Europe, and Latin America (84, 179-185), but not in developed countries (13, 186).
+Hepatitis A virus (HAV) is a cytopathic, non-enveloped, single-stranded RNA virus with four genotypes characterized in humans.
+HAV infections are seen worldwide with greater prevalence in developing countries and low-income regions (172).
+It is transmitted primarily by the fecal-oral route in contaminated food or water, with an incubation period of 15-50 days (173,174).
+Patients with HAV infection usually present with one of the following clinical patterns: asymptomatic without jaundice; symptomatic with jaundice and self-limiting course; prolonged cholestatic pattern; relapsing pattern; and ALF, occurring in less than 1% of patients with acute HAV infection (175,176).
+HAV infection is the most common cause of PALF in Asia, parts of Europe, and Latin America (83,177-183), but not in developed countries (13,184).
 The diagnosis of acute HAV infection is based on the detection of IgM antibodies against HAV.
-No specific medications are available to treat acute hepatitis A. LT may be required in severe cases, and referral to a transplant center is critical for patients of HAV-associated PALF.
+No specific medications are available to treat acute hepatitis A. LT may be required in severe cases, and referral to a transplant center is critical for patients of HAVassociated PALF.

+Hepatitis E

-Hepatitis E: Hepatitis E virus (HEV) belongs to the Hepeviridae family of viruses, under the genus Hepevirus.
+Hepatitis E virus (HEV) belongs to the Hepeviridae family of viruses, under the genus Hepevirus.
 Usually, the infection is self-limiting and resolves within 2-6 weeks, presenting with acute icteric hepatitis.
-In a small proportion of patients, the disease is severe and associated with ALF with worse outcomes in pregnant women, particularly in the second and third trimesters (187, 188).
+In a small proportion of patients, the disease is severe and associated with ALF with worse outcomes in pregnant women, particularly in the second and third trimesters (185,186).
 The diagnosis is confirmed by the presence of anti-HEV IgM antibody and positive HEV RNA in the serum.
-Data on antiviral agents (Ribavarin) have not been systematically evaluated in patients with severe acute hepatitis E/ALF and is limited to case reports (189).
+Data on antiviral agents (Ribavarin) have not been systematically evaluated in patients with severe acute hepatitis E/ALF and is limited to case reports (187).